Gromacs 4 broken when compiled with Intel MKL

 On my own computer I have also tried compiling GROMACS with MKL using the wrapper scripts that are included with the INTEL MKL distribution (i.e. still using the -with-fft=fftw3 flag) and this also works on the same simulation as described here.

-#1 Updated by David van der Spoel over 9 years ago
+#1 Updated by David van der Spoel about 10 years ago

 I can not reproduce this with the latest git development code.
 Ran with MKL in Linkoping and without on my mac, I get the same results for temperature and energies.
 Have not tried it with 4.0.7 though, and this was with MKL 10.0.4 (I believe they are at version 11 already though).